joshhornby/joshhornby.github.io/_posts/2017-07-03-elm-form-validate.md

 You can then render validation feedback in your view by pattern matching on `model.formState`.

-### Handling Validation Errors in the View
+### Handling validation errors in the view

-Don't just dump errors, be intentional about surfacing what matters:
+Show the errors for the field the user is looking at, rather than dumping the whole list:

 ```elm
 view : Model -> Html Msg